EricSchles/investa_gator_v2/documentation.md

 `sudo pip install -r requirements.txt`  _or_ `sudo pip install -r minimum-requirements.txt`

+OR

+You can make use of my totally awesome custom installer (which leverages pip)

+`python install_requirements.py --ls =`

 You could also go through and type out `sudo pip install [package name]`.
 Totally your choice :)

 ###Extra set up stuff